 The eufy RoboVac 30C isn't designed to use in cars.

 The 30C has a decent build quality.
 It's made out of a hard plastic that's glossy on top and has a matte finish underneath, but it doesn't have a premium feel to it.
 The dust bin is made out of transparent blue plastic so you can still see through it, but it feels like it could break if dropped, and it's a bit difficult to put back into place.
 There's a quick on/off button on top of the vacuum to start cleaning and the power button switch is located underneath the vacuum to completely power it off.
 The vacuum is easy to put together as you don't need any tools to lock the two side brushes into place.
+If you want a better-built robot vacuum, check out the iRobot Roomba E5.

 The 30C is hard to maintain as there a lot of parts that need maintenance, but each part is easy to access.
 The following are the parts that need maintenance.